 Take a look at what’s in this tab:

 The Insanity Fitness Guide is among the most direct and thinnest program introduction we’ve seen on Beachbody — in the absolute best way possible.

-This eight-page guide is a crash course in the basics.
+This eight-page guide is a crash course in the basics, and answers questions like: